MartynaPlomecka/AI4Health/README.md

 ⋅⋅* Here, 481 rows (subjects) x 8508 columns (ID, demographics and features) are provided
  * test_features_sensor_regression.csv:
-⋅⋅* This table contains test features that are used for the regression task.
+ ⋅⋅*This table contains test features that are used for the regression task.
-⋅⋅* The structure is identical to train_features_sensor.csv.
-⋅⋅* Here, 275 rows (subjects) x 8508 columns (ID, demographics and features) are provided
+ ⋅⋅*The structure is identical to train_features_sensor.csv ⋅⋅*Here, 275 rows (subjects) x 8508 columns (ID, demographics and features) are provided
  * Chanlocs105.mat provides channel locations (3D coordinates) for the 105 electrodes.
  * EGI_hcgsn_128.pdf visualizes channel locations of the full EEG cap (128 electrodes).
 For the